Biennial Congress Planning and Operational Procedures

 b.
 Organizational Responsibilities

-The IPA Secretary General/Vice-President has over-all responsibility for the organization of the biennial Congresses, including responsibility for the evaluation of prospective venues sufficiently far in advance – usually at least six years – to assure time for an adequate range of choices and a thorough evaluation of all the factors involved.
-To assist the Secretary General/Vice-President in this work, the IPA Treasurer and the Executive Director will work together with the Secretary General/Vice-President as a Congress Task Force that reports the status of its work at each meeting of the Executive Committee.
+The IPA Vice-President has over-all responsibility for the organization of the biennial Congresses, including responsibility for the evaluation of prospective venues sufficiently far in advance – usually at least six years – to assure time for an adequate range of choices and a thorough evaluation of all the factors involved.
+To assist the Vice-President in this work, the IPA Treasurer and the Executive Director will work together with the Vice-President as a Congress Task Force that reports the status of its work at each meeting of the Executive Committee.
 When the information about a venue is deemed by the Executive Committee to be sufficient, that recommendation, and the reasons for it, is made by the Executive Committee to Board of Representatives, which has the final decision.
 There are occasions when the Board may reverse its decision, as for example when local circumstances develop that make it inadvisable for an IPA Congress to be held at the locale previously agreed to, or when the finances, the facilities or other parameters change significantly from those on which the original decision was made.
-It is the Secretary General’s/Vice-President’s responsibility to keep the Executive Committee and Board of Representatives informed of any such changes.
+It is the Vice-President’s responsibility to keep the Executive Committee and Board of Representatives informed of any such changes.

 c.
 The Role of IPA Constituent Organizations

 Historically it has most often been the case that an IPA Component Society requests the Executive Committee to consider holding a Congress in its city.
-Such a request or offer is addressed in writing to the President and Secretary and is made by the President of the requesting Society on behalf of its members.
+Such a request or offer is addressed in writing to the President and Vice President and is made by the President of the requesting Society on behalf of its members.
 Any verbal presentations to Executive Committee or to Board of Representatives by an individual must be supported by a written offer as described.
 If the proposed locale is the home of an IPA Component Society, a letter must accompany any written proposal from the President of that Society supporting the offer.
 Bids, offers or invitations from other sources will not be considered.

-The IPA Secretary General/Vice-President shall acknowledge all offers properly made in writing and, if possible, some indication is given of the likelihood that it will be considered among those venues currently being reviewed.
+The IPA Vice-President shall acknowledge all offers properly made in writing and, if possible, some indication is given of the likelihood that it will be considered among those venues currently being reviewed.
 If the reply is in the negative, the Society may wish to reconsider and re-submit its offer at a later date.
 If the reply is positive, the Congress Task Force will work with the Society and with the local PCO to the extent necessary to gather sufficient information on which to base a recommendation to the Executive Committee, and eventually to the Board of Representatives.
 On the agreement of Board of Representatives, the final planning phase begins, governed by the relevant section of the IPA Procedural Code.
 It is of vital importance that, from the beginning, proper procedures be followed to ensure accountability, to prevent conflicts of interest and to maintain IPA control over this complex process, for the benefit of its members.

 2) SPECIFIC PROCEDURES